We Invest in You and Your Future

 Choosing a Presbyterian College education isn’t just a decision for today; it’s an investment in your future.
 The value you gain during your time at PC will continue to shape your personal and professional life long after graduation.

-You’re probably not even thinking about graduating, but when you do earn your PC degree, you’ll be ready: Our graduates are known for their strong foundation, adaptability, and readiness to excel in their chosen fields.
+You’re probably not thinking about graduating, but when you do earn your PC degree, you’ll be ready: Our graduates are known for their strong foundation, adaptability, and readiness to excel in their chosen fields.
 In fact, over the last six years, 97% of PC graduates were either employed or in graduate school within six months of graduation.

 We make a PC education affordable by investing a considerable amount of financial assistance.
 Why?
 We believe cost should not keep students from choosing the right college for them.